GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can cache the GraphQL response using standard HTTP caching (PRO).

-You will have access to novel GraphQL features, proposed for the spec but not yet released, including the 'oneof' Input Object, and also Multiple Query Execution (PRO).
+You will have access to novel GraphQL features, proposed for the spec but not yet released, including schema namespacing and the 'oneof' Input Object.
+And also dynamic variables and Multiple Query Execution (PRO).

 You can use GraphQL to retrieve, modify and finally store again the content in your site, all within a single GraphQL document (PRO).
 For instance, you can fetch all the Gutenberg blocks in a post, extract their properties, translate those strings via Google Translate API, insert those strings back into the block, and store the post again.